dwhite8405/aspnet_react/README.md

 Add the client secret to your user secrets under "ClientSecret".
 You can do this by right-clicking on the "webapi" project, selecting "Manage User Secrets" and adding it to the JSON, or with the following command from the `webapi` directory::

     C:\stuff\source\repos\aspnet_react\webapi> dotnet user-secrets set ClientApi "s3cr3t"

+If you get error AADSTS50020 with a misleading error message, it means that you created the application registration with a "personal" Microsoft account rather than from an Azure developer account.
+You don't need to pay, but you do need to log in to https://entra.microsoft.com/ using a developer account.

 Running
 -------